Psychosis: Trauma and stress

 Traumatic life events have been linked with an elevated risk of developing psychotic symptoms.
 Childhood trauma has specifically been shown to be a predictor of adolescent and adult psychosis.
 Individuals with psychotic symptoms are three times more likely to have experienced childhood trauma (e.g., physical or sexual abuse, physical or emotional neglect) than those in the general population.
 Increased individual vulnerability toward psychosis may interact with traumatic experiences promoting an onset of future psychotic symptoms, particularly during sensitive developmental periods.
 Importantly, the relationship between traumatic life events and psychotic symptoms appears to be dose-dependent in which multiple traumatic life events accumulate, compounding symptom expression and severity.
 However, acute, stressful events can also trigger brief psychotic episodes.
-Trauma prevention and early intervention may be an important target for decreasing the incidence of psychotic disorders and ameliorating its effects.A healthy person could become psychotic if he is placed in an empty room with no light and sound after 15 minutes, a phenomenon known as sensory deprivation.
+Trauma prevention and early intervention may be an important target for decreasing the incidence of psychotic disorders and ameliorating its effects.
+A healthy person could become psychotic when inside an empty room with no light and sound.
+After about 15 minutes, psychosis can occur, this is a phenomenon known as sensory deprivation.

 Neuroticism, a personality trait associated with vulnerability to stressors, is an independent predictor of the development of psychosis.

 Psychiatric disorders

-From a diagnostic standpoint, organic disorders were believed to be caused by physical illness affecting the brain (that is, psychiatric disorders secondary to other conditions) while functional disorders were considered disorders of the functioning of the mind in the absence of physical disorders (that is, primary psychological or psychiatric disorders).
+Traditionally psychotic disorders have been believed to have one of two roots: organic (physiological) or functional (mental).
+Organic disorders being those caused by physical conditions directly affecting the brain with psychosis as a secondary feature, and functional disorders being primary psychological or psychiatric disorders (disorders of the functioning of the mind) in the absence of physiological causes.
 Subtle physical abnormalities have been found in illnesses traditionally considered functional, such as schizophrenia.
 The DSM-IV-TR avoids the functional/organic distinction, and instead lists traditional psychotic illnesses, psychosis due to general medical conditions, and substance-induced psychosis.

 Primary psychiatric causes of psychosis include the following: